EmilRamsvik/Digital-Garden/docs/Working/Job Searching/Salary Negotiation.md

 - DO NOT TELL THEM YOUR SALARY EXPECTATIONS.
 - It's your job to be pushy at the offer stage.
 - We do not want to share any actionable info too early (Time, Money, Contracts/Offers).
 It is like dating; you withhold information to gain a positive perception.
+- Be positive and helpful.
+- If they ask about your salary expectations, you want to have a good answer, I like Josh Doody´s example: “I want this move to be a big step forward for me in terms of both responsibility, and compensation,”